Tucker's Daughter: Reception

+At the ARIA Music Awards of 1990, "Tucker's Daughter" was nominated for three awards and won two: Breakthrough Artist – Single and Song of the Year.
+The song was also nominated for Single of the Year.
+In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Tucker's Daughter" was ranked number 99.

 Music video

 The start of the video depicts Tucker's daughter, a young woman, played by actress Tasma Walton walking through a field.
 Several scenes feature Ian Moss singing and playing his guitar inside a barn.
 Although Moss does not react to the woman's affection in the lyrics; three black and white scenes during the video depict the two having a romantic encounter.